sahiga/developer.box.com/guides/embed/ui-elements/viewers-and-events.md

 ## DASH viewer

-The DASH viewer renders previews for video files using [shaka][shaka].
+The DASH viewer renders previews for video files using [`Shaka Player`][shaka].

 ### Behavior

 The DASH viewer uses a black background to create a more native viewing experience.
 Video is streamed in chunks of bytes at an initial quality determined automatically.
 Volume can be muted or unmuted by clicking the volume icon, or changed by dragging the volume scrubber.
 The position of the video can be changed by clicking or dragging the playback scrubber.

 ### Controls